lockss/lockss-rtd-manual/docs/installing/k3s.rst

       If you opt out of the proposed remediations, :program:`install-k3s` will proceed, but K3s is likely to malfunction without external intervention.
 See :doc:`/troubleshooting/iptables`, :doc:`/troubleshooting/firewalld` and :doc:`/troubleshooting/ufw` for details.

 3. The :program:`install-k3s` script is also capable of detecting a problematic situation with DNS resolution.
-If applicable, :program:`install-k3s` will display a warning messages and the following prompt:
+If applicable, :program:`install-k3s` will display a warning message and the following prompt:

    :guilabel:`IP address(es) of DNS resolvers, separated by ';'`